UNIVERSITY OF PENNSYLVANIA

 The city of Philadelphia has a lot to offer the tight-knit, spirited Penn community.
 UPenn has fraternities, sororities and co-ed organizations, many of which have houses on and off campus.
 Freshmen officially rush in the Spring to join a sorority, fraternity, or a co-ed organization starting the Fall of their sophomore year.
 Usually students can find themselves convening for social gatherings on campus throughout their four years.

 What are academics at UPenn like?

-One unique aspect of learning at Penn is the University’s commitment to giving back to the greater Philadelphia community.
-You will have the opportunity to participate in more than 300 Penn volunteer and community service programs and more than 60 academically based community service courses that are taught each year.
-Community service at Penn is primarily coordinated by Civic House (student volunteerism and advocacy), Fox Leadership, the Barbara and Edward Netter Center for Community Partnerships (coordinates academically based community service) and Penn VIPS (Volunteers in Public Service—faculty and staff volunteers), which is a part of the Netter Center for Community Partnerships.
+Since Penn is uniquely committed to giving back to the greater Philadelphia community, students have the opportunity to participate in more than 300 Penn volunteer and community service programs and over 60 academically based community service courses.
+Such community service opportunities are mainly coordinated by Civic House (student volunteerism and advocacy), Fox Leadership, the Barbara and Edward Netter Center for Community Partnerships (coordinates academically based community service), and Penn VIPS (Volunteers in Public Service—faculty and staff volunteers), which is a part of the Netter Center for Community Partnerships.

 What extracurricular opportunities do they have at UPenn?